-Several companies have crashed in their efforts to localize their message to different markets.
-Often the reason is painfully simple – lack of proper translation and localization of the mobile app.
+Several companies have crashed in their efforts to localise their message to different markets.
+Often the reason is painfully simple – lack of proper translation and localisation of the mobile app.
 So what does it mean really?

-So here’s what mobile app localization should mean in 2018 –
+So here’s what mobile app localisation should mean in 2018 –

 1. Screen size as per language

-A lot of times developers are tempted to concatenate because this can reduce the work of putting in the same words again and again.
+Often, developers are tempted to concatenate because this can reduce the work of putting in the same words again and again.
 This also makes the program looks clean.
-However, this should be avoided because it is not considered one of the best practices of localization.
+However, this should be avoided because it is not considered one of the best practices of localisation.
 Understand that languages have different sentence structures.
 So when partial strings are translated and put together based on English structure, most of them will be incorrect in meaning and grammar.